 Agency and communality are part of common stereotypes about leadership (Heilman, Block, & Martell, 1995).
-Being a leader is traditionally perceived to require agentic characteristics and accordingly, men have been deemed as more fitting to leadership positions than women (Eagly & Karau, 2002).
+Being a leader is traditionally perceived to require agentic attributes and accordingly, men have been deemed as more fitting to (high) leadership positions than women (Eagly & Karau, 2002).
 Due to prescriptive stereotypes that women should not behave in a highly agentic manner, female leaders have often been evaluated more negatively than male leaders (Eagly & Karau, 2002).
 However, in contemporary organizations, leadership also requires communality such as empathy and taking care of others, which is reflected in current perceptions of leadership to a certain degree (Koenig, Mitchell, Eagly, & Ristikari, 2011).
-Transformational leadership addresses such communal requirements, because it incorporates behaviors for relationship building (Kark & Shamir, 2013).
-While being inherently agentic due to the nature of leadership per se, transformational leadership is made up of communal behaviors (Hackman, Furniss, Hills, & Paterson, 1992), which women are assumed to show more than men (Vinkenburg, van Engen, Eagly, & Johannesen-Schmidt, 2011).
-On average women actually tend to show more transformational leadership than men - although the difference is small (Eagly, Johannesen-Schmidt, & van Engen, 2003).
+Transformational leadership addresses such communal requirements, because it incorporates behaviours for relationship building (Kark & Shamir, 2013).
+While being inherently agentic due to the nature of leadership per se, transformational leadership is made up of communal behaviours (Hackman, Furniss, Hills, & Paterson, 1992), which women are assumed to show more than men (Vinkenburg, Van Engen, Eagly, & Johannesen-Schmidt, 2011).
+On average, women actually tend to show more transformational leadership than men - although the difference is small (Eagly, Johannesen-Schmidt, & Van Engen, 2003).

-Eagly and Carli (2003) suggested that female leaders could overcome disadvantages resulting from agentic leadership by showing transformational (i.e., communal) behavior.
+Eagly and Carli (2003) suggested that female leaders could overcome disadvantages resulting from agentic leadership by showing transformational (i.e., communal) behaviour.
 Thereby female transformational leaders would show both the desired characteristics for their gender as well as the desired characteristics for leaders.
 This is hypothesized to lead to a female leadership advantage (Eagly & Carli, 2003).
-Building on this idea Maher (1997) suggests that transformational leadership may contribute to a lower bias against female leaders and heighten women's chances of promotion.
-Accordingly, arguments based on the female leadership advantage hypothesis suggest that female transformational leaders would either be equally or even more likely to be promoted than male transformational leaders.
+In line with this idea, Maher (1997) suggests that transformational leadership may contribute to a lower bias against female leaders and heighten women's chances of promotion.
+Accordingly, arguments based on the female leadership advantage hypothesis would suggest that female transformational leaders would either be equally or even more likely to be promoted than male transformational leaders.

-On the contrary, expectancy-violation theory suggests that violating a stereotype - in comparison to confirming a stereotype - can have a stronger influence on evaluations (Jussim, Coleman, & Lerch, 1987).
-Counter-stereotypical behavior is seen as unexpected and therefore more noticeable.
-Thus, as long as communal behaviors are perceived as positive, men showing these behaviors would be evaluated more favorably than women.
-For example, men who performed well in a gender-incongruent job (fashion writers) were evaluated more favorably than women working in the same job (Bettencourt et al., 1997).
-According to expectancyviolation theory, transformational leadership would be more beneficial for men than women.
+On the contrary, expectancy-violation theory suggests that violating a stereotype in a positive way - in comparison to confirming a stereotype - can have a stronger influence on evaluations (Jussim, Coleman, & Lerch, 1987).
+Counter-stereotypical behaviour is seen as unexpected and therefore more noticeable.
+Thus, as long as communal behaviours are perceived as positive, men showing these behaviours would be evaluated more favourably than women.
+For example, men who performed well in a gender-incongruent job (fashion writers) were evaluated more favourably than women working in the same job (Bettencourt et al., 1997).
+Applying expectancy-violation theory to the leadership context, this suggests that, transformational leadership would be more beneficial for men than women.
 Even though it is expected of women to be more communal than men, being communal is not necessarily undesirable in men (Prentice & Carranza, 2002).
-When a man displays communal behavior in the form of transformational leadership, he may actually exceed perceivers' expectations (while a woman may merely achieve them; see also Prentice & Carranza, 2004).
+When a man displays communal behaviour in the form of transformational leadership, he may actually exceed perceivers' expectations (while a woman may merely achieve them; see also Prentice & Carranza, 2004).
 Contrary to this idea, there is some evidence to suggest that communal men face societal penalties (e.g., Moss-Racusin, Phelan, & Rudman, 2010).
-We argue however, that male transformational leaders would not face such penalties because they are in a high status position and therefore unlikely to be perceived as weak or wimpy (Moss-Racusin et al., 2010).
+We argue however that male transformational leaders would not face such penalties because they are in a high status position and therefore unlikely to be perceived as weak or wimpy (Moss-Racusin et al., 2010).